-There’s only one, what you’d call ‘hostel’, on Uppuveli, and none on Nilaveli.
+At the time of writing there’s only one, what you’d call ‘hostel’, on Uppuveli, and none on Nilaveli.
 They have a handful of restaurants and a smattering of other accommodations, so it’s just blossoming.
 But it is blossoming, and it won’t be long before it blooms into a big fucking bush and draws in every insect with a Lonely Planet and a bumbag.

 Now, is very much the time to visit.

 Uppuveli is the closest of the lovely Veli sisters to Trincomalee, just a few minutes in a tuk-tuk from the station, and by far the more developed of the two.

 There are no large hotels, or anything in the area more than two storeys high really, but there is a decent variety in accommodation choices ranging from basic wooden cabanas to a couple of of reasonably luxurious hotel complexes.
 The Aqua Inn, the backpacker’s hostel, even offers what they call ‘Backpacker’s Caves’ for those whose pockets hold more moths than rupees.
 Effectively a buried length of (hopefully unused) concrete sewage pipe with a single bed slotted inside, which you enter via a hobbit-like round door.